pbasheerabad/AME/README.txt

 5. Run main.java file

-For the Parser code refer README.txt present in Parser folder
+For the DBLP Parser refer README.txt present in Parser folder